ChristianAgren/todo-database/README.md

 ### Starting the project

-The following command line is used in the project directory to start the backend part of the project.
+The following command line is used in the projects server directory to start the backend part of the project (cd server).

 #### `node expressApp.js`